-Kraken is one of the bigger exchanges and is based out of the US.
+Kraken is one of the bigger crypto exchange and is based out of the US.
 This tells us that it is reliable and will be around for a while to come.
 They are not likely to be hacked or run off with your money, which is a very reassuring feature.
-With all the support for new traders, they are a great way to get into the market.
+With all the support for new traders, they are a great way to get into the crypto market.

 Looking at Kris Marszalek’s LinkedIn page, we get a fair idea of the strategy at Crypto.com.
-As the CEO, he is trying to, “Accelerate the world’s transition to cryptocurrency.”
-Core to the ideology of Crypto.com is the belief that people should have control of their data, identity, and assets.
+As the CEO, he is trying to “Accelerate the world’s transition to cryptocurrency.”
+Core to the ideology of Crypto.com is the belief that people should have control of their data, identity, and digital assets.
 He states this should be a human right.
 It’s one of the fastest growing projects, and with their new chain about to be released, Crypt.com is well and truly on my radar.

 I could not see a list of countries they service, but they mention that Crypto.com is available in 49 US states and has over 10 million users.

-Over 100 coins is the claim, trading in pairs against USDT, BTC, and CRO, their proprietary cryptocurrency.
+Over 100 coins are the claim, trading in pairs against USDT, BTC, and CRO, their proprietary cryptocurrency.
 There is a great selection, but before you sign up for an account, make sure they trade the altcoins that you require.
 Oh, and yes, they have DogeCoin too.

-It’s another solid exchange that’s been around for a while now.
-They offer interest on your cryptocurrency account and you can borrow against your crypto assets.
-They offer a Crypto.com visa card with cashback paid in CRO, but the most exciting news is they just announced a DeFi Wallet and Crypto.com DeFi Swap.
+It’s another solid crypto exchange that’s been around for a while now.
+They offer interest on your cryptocurrency account, and you can borrow against your crypto assets.
+They offer a Crypto.com visa card with cashback paid in CRO, but the most exciting news is they just announced a DeFi Crypto Wallet and Crypto.com DeFi Swap.
 I am definitely going to check that out, and also keep an eye on their new chain.

-KuCoin has 5 million registered users and operates in over 100 countries, worldwide.
+KuCoin has 5 million registered users and operates in over 100 countries worldwide.
 As long as there are no local restrictions, it should be accessible from almost anywhere.

 It has easily the most comprehensive list of coins.
 There are some that I have never heard of, and I’m a bit of a coin-nerd.
-KuCoin lists 647 assets for trading, so you should be able to find your favorite project here.
+KuCoin lists 647 crypto assets for trading, so you should be able to find your favorite project here.

-With high levels of liquidity, a massive user-base, and a huge range of tradable pairs, it’s a very impressive exchange.
+With high levels of liquidity, a massive user-base, and a huge range of tradable pairs, it’s a very impressive crypto exchange.
 The fees are low at less than one-tenth of a percent and with a reputation for security, it’s a great place to get started for traders who already know the basics.